 At the beginning of this guide, I gave a couple of examples of marketing experts who use webinars to sell online courses.
-Each presenter has their unique approach to selling, but they generally follow a similar framework.
+Each presenter has a unique approach to selling, but they generally follow a similar framework.

 Many of these experts share their frameworks through expensive online courses.
 A notable exception is Russell Brunson.
 In his book, Expert Secrets, Russell shares his turnkey formula for running a successful webinar.
 If you’re serious about using a webinar to sell your online course, then I thoroughly recommend you make the $5 or so investment.